nitinrameshuf/humannet/README.md

 3) Clone this repository.
 4) Set the machine GPU settings correctly.

-For Full execution:
+For Full execution:\n
 4) Run each cell in the python notebook, to train the model on the dataset and reproduce the results.

-For verifying results:
+For verifying results:\n
-5) Run the setup.
+5) Run the setup.\n
-6) Move to the "Results" section and run the Yolov4 detector on the images present in the test/ directory.
+6) Move to the "Results" section and run the Yolov4 detector on the images present in the test/ directory.\n
 7) Observe the terminal ouput in the cells or the result.txt file for individual results.

 Video Demo and Presentaion of Code in YouTube: